Emergency at Ben Gurion? Clear, fast guidance even late at night. Go to emergency page

 If language is a barrier, ask for clarification or slower speech rather than guessing.

 Body language matters more than people expect.
-Maintain a calm posture and avoid rapid movements while speaking.
+Maintain a clear posture and avoid rapid movements while speaking.
 If you are unsure, ask the officer to repeat the question rather than guessing.
 This slows the pace and reduces errors.
 A short pause is acceptable and can improve the accuracy of your answers.

 Practical checklist